j2store/docs/content/docs/payment-methods/ceca-payment.md

 4. Now open the plugin and configure the basic settings of the app.

 **Where to find the Merchant ID, Encryption key, Acquirer BIN, Terminal ID ?**
-1. Log into your account through the address <link-text url = ¨https://comercios.ceca.es/¨ target = ¨_blank¨ rel = ¨noopener¨> click here </link-text>
+1. Log into your account through the address <link-text url = ¨https://comercios.ceca.es/"target = ¨_blank"rel = ¨noopener¨> click here </link-text>
 2. Enter your User number and password, you get the following screen
 3. You can switch between real and testing environment on top left box.
 If you would like to use testing environment, click on Cambiar a datos de pruebas (change to test data) and the page will change from a blue to red which indicates that we are in a test environment.